oliverselinger/failsafe-executor/README.md

 ### Create and execute a task

-To execute a task create a new instance by using the TaskDefinition.
+To execute a task create a new instance by using the `TaskDefinition`.
 There you can define the parameter.
-The task is then executed some time in the future by passing it to the FailsafeExecutor.
+The task is then executed some time in the future by passing it to the `FailsafeExecutor`.

 ```java
 Task task = taskDefinition.newTask(" world!");